betalgo/openai/Readme.md

 ![Betalgo Ranul OpenAI Github Readme banner](https://github.com/user-attachments/assets/ca87b21f-e2a3-4bf2-88ad-4610bda6dfd6)

 ## Overview
-A .NET SDK for accessing OpenAI's API, provided as a community library.
-This SDK allows you to integrate OpenAI's capabilities into your .NET applications with ease.
+A .NET Library for accessing OpenAI's API, provided as a community library.
+This Library allows you to integrate OpenAI's capabilities into your .NET applications with ease.

 ⭐ We appreciate your star, it helps! ![GitHub Repo stars](https://img.shields.io/github/stars/betalgo/openai)
  #### Community Links